 - CMakeCache changes should be applied via Apply Changes and Reload button in the tool window.

 - Most compiler errors are not highlighted in the editor.

 - CLion doesn’t update CMakeLists.txt automatically when adding new file to the project.

 - CLion's new file wizard doesn't support C++ class templates.

 Compilers, CMake and language standards limitations

-- CLion supports only GNU toolchain, that means only GCC and Clang compilers on Linux and OS X, and MinGW (or MinGW-W64) and Cygwin x64 toolchains on Windows.
+- CLion supports only GNU toolchain, that means only GCC and Clang compilers on Linux and OS X, and MinGW (version 3.2 only, 64-bit version is not supported yet) and Cygwin toolchains on Windows.